5 Reasons You Should Avoid Eating Farmed Fish

 - Are resource- and energy-intensive (it takes several pounds of feed fish to produce one pound of farmed fish) and do not protect dwindling wild stock.

 I suggest you choose wild-caught salmon, especially from the Pacific fisheries – they are more sustainably fished and have a larger, more stable population.
 If wild-caught salmon is cost-prohibitive, canned salmon, herring or sardines (again opting for products containing wild, not farmed, sources) are a good alternative.
-If farm raised is your only option, I would suggest eating more plant-based sources of protein as often as you can along with a quality fish oil supplement, to minimize the consumption of everything else that comes with it.
+If farm raised is your only option, I would suggest eating more plant-based sources of protein like organic soy or legumes as often as you can along with a quality fish oil supplement, to minimize the consumption of everything else that comes with it.

 Today’s Health Topics